steverusso/bigtech.fail/website/content/platforms/youtube/_index.md

 In the beginning of 2017, an advertiser boycott triggered what came to be known as [the Adpocalypse](/events/youtube-adpocalypse/) in which YouTube caved to the boycott by demonetizing a massive amount of channels of all kinds.
-YouTube then raised the eligibility requirements for the Parter Program so that YouTube could, in their own words, "ensure revenue only flows to creators who are playing by the rules."
+Additionally, YouTube raised the eligibility requirements for the Parter Program so that YouTube could, in their own words, "ensure revenue only flows to creators who are playing by the rules."

 In June of 2019, after a Vox employee claimed YouTube profits off of "hate speech", YouTube caved and tried to appease him by demonetizing dozens of